This post contains links that we may earn a small commission for at no cost to you read more

 A Far Better Option: The Hydrow Rowing Machine

 This rower doesn’t just have a performance monitor to track your progress, it also has a 22-inch HD touchscreen monitor.
-Besides being dust and sweat-resistant, Hydrow’s LCD screen gives you access to its live and on-demand classes and tracks your workout metrics.
+Besides being dust and sweat-resistant, Hydrow’s LCD screen (See more rowing machines with racing screens ) gives you access to its live and on-demand classes and tracks your workout metrics.

 Oh, did I mention that Hydrow features a computer-controlled magnetic resistance system that is unmatched by any other rowing machine?
 It does, and there’s more.
 Let me tell you a bit more about the Hydrow.